IBM/eventstreams-java-sdk/README.md

 * An [IBM Cloud](https://cloud.ibm.com/registration) account.
 * The [IBM Cloud CLI.](https://cloud.ibm.com/docs/cli?topic=cli-getting-started)
 * An IAM API key to allow the SDK to access your account.
 Create one [here](https://cloud.ibm.com/iam/apikeys).
-* A IBM Cloud Eventstreams Instance Create one [here](https://cloud.ibm.com/registration?target=/catalog/services/event-streams)
+* An IBM Cloud Event Streams Instance Create one [here](https://cloud.ibm.com/registration?target=/catalog/services/event-streams)
 * Java 8 or above.

 ## Installation
-The current version of this SDK is: 1.2.0
+The current version of this SDK is: 1.3.0

 Each service's artifact coordinates are listed in the table above.